Managing money - information for final year students

-If you are earning more than the set threshold then repayments will be collected directly from your wages by the Revenue and Customs before you receive them.
+If you are earning more than the set threshold, repayments will be collected directly from your wages by HM Revenue and Customs before you receive them.
 The repayments are 9% of income over the threshold.
-So if you earned £17,910 you will repay £7 per month.

 If you are living abroad next April, you will need to contact the SLC to arrange payments directly or complete a deferral form.
 A different threshold may apply if you work in a country outside the UK.